botify-hq/developers-docs/api_docs/markdowns/api/project/list-projects.md

 ```

 ## Example of response
-The response contains the list of project which belongs to the user.
-For each project, several information are given including project slug, related user and project settings.
+The response contains the list of projects which belongs to the user.
+For each project, information is given, including project's slug, related user and project settings.

 ```JSON
 {